as adopted by the General Council, Dublin, June 2007

 (ii) Each region will have one Regional Representative elected to the Steering Committee from among the members of the constituent countries of that region.
-The Regional Representatives will be elected by each regions Liaison Persons and serve the SC for a period of three years.
-If there is no concluding outcome of this election procedure, the SC will decide who will serve as the Regional Representative.

 (iii) The composition of Regional sections may be altered with the agreement of the relevant countries and the approval of the Steering Committee, or by General Council.

 (c) The General Council

 (i) The General Council shall consist of the two liaison persons from each affiliated country together with the officers of the association.

 (ii) It shall be convened at least once every two years.

 (iii) It shall determine policy of the association in accordance with the constitution.

 (iv) Liaison Persons who are unable to attend General Council can authorise another member of their branch to vote in their place.
 This authorisation must be in writing and given to the Secretary prior to the General Council Meeting.